Trump Administration Hasn't Decided Whether To Accept Harvey Help From Mexico

 WASHINGTON ― The Trump administration has not decided whether it will accept aid from Mexico to help victims of the hurricane that has devastated swaths of Texas and overwhelmed emergency responders.

-“If a need for assistance does arise, we will work with our partners, including Mexico, to determine the best way forward,” the White House and State Department said in identical statements after Mexico offered “help and cooperation” to aid U.S. recovery from Hurricane Harvey, which has killed at least nine people, displaced tens of thousands, and destroyed countless homes.
+“If a need for assistance does arise, we will work with our partners, including Mexico, to determine the best way forward,” the White House and State Department said in identical statements after Mexico offered “help and cooperation” to aid U.S. recovery from Hurricane Harvey, which has killed at least nine people, displaced tens of thousands and destroyed countless homes.

 Asked if the Trump administration’s assessment is that there is no need for assistance from Mexico, the White House referred HuffPost to the Federal Emergency Management Agency, which punted to the State Department, which directed questions back to FEMA.

 Mexican Foreign Minister Luis Videgaray spoke with Texas Gov. Greg Abbott by telephone on Sunday evening to offer his country’s support.
-Abbott’s office did not respond to questions about whether the state would accept Mexico’s aid.
+The Republican governor told reporters on Monday that his staff would communicate with Mexican government officials about specific needs.

+“Our offering is open and permanent,” Carlos Sada, Mexico’s undersecretary for North America, told HuffPost on Monday evening.
+The Mexican government is waiting for Abbott to send a list specifying both the immediate and long-term needs of hurricane victims in Texas, Sada said.

+The Mexican government made a formal assistance offer to the State Department on Tuesday, a State Department spokeswoman told HuffPost.
+The department will decide with FEMA whether to accept the aid, said the spokeswoman, who declined to specify the type of assistance Mexico is offering.

-The Mexican government has proven willing and able to provide crucial help to Americans in the wake of previous natural disasters.
-In September 2005, days after Hurricane Katrina wiped out cities along the Gulf Coast, soldiers from the Mexican army rolled across the border in a 45-vehicle convoy and set up camp at a former Air Force base near San Antonio, Texas.
+The Mexican government has proved willing and able to provide crucial help to Americans in the wake of previous natural disasters.
+In September 2005, days after Hurricane Katrina wiped out cities along the Gulf Coast, soldiers from the Mexican army rolled across the border in a 45-vehicle convoy and set up camp at a former Air Force base near San Antonio.
 Over the next three weeks, the Mexican soldiers served 170,000 meals to hurricane victims, distributed 184,000 tons of supplies, and conducted more than 500 medical consultations, recalled Stephen Kelly, a former diplomat who was serving at the U.S. embassy in Mexico City at the time.
 Mexican sailors also offered rescue-and-recovery assistance, and helped clear storm debris.

 Harvey, projected to dump up to 50 inches of rain over parts of southeastern Texas, will displace an estimated 30,000 people.
 Texas law enforcement agencies tweeted requests for volunteers with boats to assist in rescue operations.
 FEMA has already mobilized all 28 of its urban search and rescue teams, a step it has not been taken since the Sept.
-11, 2001, attacks, Jeffrey Stern, state coordinator at the Virginia Department of Emergency Management tweeted.
+11, 2001, terrorist attacks, Jeffrey Stern, state coordinator at the Virginia Department of Emergency Management tweeted.

 In the midst of a natural disaster, the U.S. government can be slow to accept foreign assistance because of the bureaucratic hassle involved in clearing materials brought into the country and securing access for foreigners on short notice, said Kelly.
 But he advised the current administration to take advantage of the offer from its southern neighbor ― both because of Mexico’s close proximity to Texas and because of the symbolic message that cooperation between the two countries would send.

-Note: This article has been updated to include Mexico’s formal offer of assistance.